- FRITZ!Box 6890 LTE

 - FRITZ!Box 6490 Cable

 What is band steering and how does it work?

-To improve the range of wireless devices in the 5 GHz frequency band, the FRITZ!Box checks whether the signal strength reaches a specific threshold.
-If it falls below this value, it means that the wireless device is on the edge of the range and the FRITZ!Box initiates a switch to the 2.4 GHz frequency band that has a greater range.
+The FRITZ!Box uses band steering to improve the range of wireless devices when they are connected to the 5 GHz frequency band: If a device is on the edge of the range, the FRITZ!Box initiates the change to the 2.4 GHz frequency band that has a greater range.